singhkailash9/discord-bot-node/README.md

 - **Profile Picture:** Displays profile picture of the user using pfp command.
 - **Define Command:** Displays definition of the word using define command.
+- **Poll Command:** Starts a poll with a timelimit using poll command.
 - **Userinfo Command:** Displays the detailed information of a user.

 ### 5. Misc.
 Commands: